melatonia/meloworld-dotfiles/README.md

 ![emoji](assets/emoji.png)
 ![wallpaper selector](assets/wallpaper-selector.png)

-a custom launcher written with quickshell with modes. aimed to replace rofi for more flexibility. you can switch between modes with the prefixes. /h for hidden apps, /w for wallpapers, /g for grid-list view switch.
+a custom launcher built in quickshell, with modes. aimed to replace rofi for more flexibility. also supports switcheroo-control (like gnome and cosmic). you can switch between modes with the prefixes. /h for hidden apps, /w for wallpapers, /g for grid-list view switch. wallpapers are pulled from ~/Pictures/Wallpapers, just drop yours in.

 </details>